Yorkdale Road and Dufferin Street

 Shopping hubs in the YORKDALE trade area included DON MILLS CENTRE (1955) {4 miles east, in the Township of North York}, FAIRVIEW MALL (1970) {6.1 miles northeast, in the Township of North York}, SHERWAY GARDENS (1971) {8.9 miles southwest, in the Township of Etobicoke}, SCARBOROUGH TOWN CENTRE (1973) {10 miles east, in the Township of Scarborough} and PROMENADE CENTRE (1986) {5.3 miles northeast, also in the Township of North York}.

-By this time, Toronto's TTC subway had extended rail rapid transit service to the vicinity of the mall, via the St. George-to-Wilson Spadina ["Spuh-diy-nuh"] Expressway Line.
-This section had opened on January 28, 1978.
+By this time, Toronto's TTC subway had extended rail rapid transit service to the vicinity of the mall.
+The St. George-to-Wilson Spadina ["Spuh-diy-nuh"] Expressway Line commenced revenue service on January 28, 1978.
 The Yorkdale station was physically connected with the mall as part of the 1986 renovation.

 Anchor nameplate changes began at YORKDALE CENTRE in September 1991, when the Simpson's store was rebranded as The Bay.
 The original Bay location was shuttered and sold to Sears Canada.
 The Dominion supermarket closed in the mid-1990s and was demolished.
 It was replaced by a 1-level (55,000 square foot) Holt-Renfrew, which was a relocation of a circa-1964 mall store.
 The new Holt-Renfrew welcomed first shoppers on August 14, 1997.
 This store dedication was accompanied by the grand opening of the 14-bay Food Court Garden.